Did Facebook deactivate your ad account for no reason out of the blue and you’re freaking out right now trying to figure out how do I move forward?

 Don’t hide anything from the user.
 So if he’s buying something and you’re going to charge them 50 bucks a month after he bought the product, don’t hide it.

-It’s really important that everything is transparent.
+Everything must be transparent.
 That you’re not trying to scam anybody

 9. No clickbait titles